fireship-io/flamethrower/README.md

 Status: Meme

-A 2kB zero-config router and prefetcher that makes a stati site feel like a blazingly fast SPA.
+A 2kB zero-config router and prefetcher that makes a static site feel like a blazingly fast SPA.

 ## Why?